Why Data Visibility is at the Front and Center of Shop Floor Quality

-One of the biggest advantages of using next-generation tools is that shopfloor leaders now have access to real-time data across the product and manufacturing lifecycle.
-Here are several examples of how shopfloor employees are using these digital tools that enable data-driven decision making:
+One of the biggest advantages to using next-generation tools is that shop floor leaders now have access to real-time data across the product and manufacturing lifecycle.
+Here are several examples of how shop floor employees are using these digital tools that enable data-driven decision making:

-- Through ERP and QHSE dashboards, plant heads now have complete visibility into every aspect of operations including manufacturing schedule, procurement and inventory status, labor availability, inspection and audit schedules, and maintenance status of equipment.
+- Through ERP and QHSE dashboards, plant heads now have complete visibility into every aspect of operations, including the manufacturing schedule, procurement and inventory status, labor availability, inspection and audit schedules, and maintenance status of equipment.